How To Fix Cloudy Hot Tub Water

 It is these reasons that mean that although a filter does filter a lot of debris, it can never capture everything – this is where chemicals come in.

-Make Your Hot Tub’s Water Clear Again
+Make Your Hot Tub Water Clear Again

 Although it might look like a challenge, returning your hot tub’s water back to its original clarity isn’t as difficult as you might think.
+Follow these steps to fix cloudy hot tub water using chemicals or empty your hot tub and refill with fresh water.

-Just like how you would have ‘shocked’ your hot tub when you first set it up, a shock dose will help to fend off any bacteria or algae by oxidising the water, creating an environment which all the bad stuff can’t thrive in.
+Just like how you would have ‘shocked’ your hot tub when you first set it up, a shock dose will help to fend off any bacteria or algae by oxidising the water, creating an environment in which all the bad stuff can’t thrive in.

 In order to shock dose you need to: